tocoli/tocolib/DESCRIPTION.rst

 Modules
 >>>>>>>

+``auth``    **- common authetication helpers**
+    Its dangerous out there.
+This module is all about passwords, hashes, salts, tokens and api keys.

 ``cmp``     **- compare utilities**
     For those who like to compare apples with pears.
 Make different data types comparable.